-LAEA Canvassing on Election Day s.150, 152,
+Canvassing on Election Day

-Candidates, official agents, or campaign volunteers cannot canvass or solicit votes in a voting station or on the property used for a voting station on an advance vote or election day.
+Candidates, official agents, or campaign volunteers cannot canvass or solicit votes in or immediately adjacent to, a voting station on Election Day.
 In addition, campaign materials (posters, pins, signage, etc.) cannot be displayed or distributed inside or on the outside of a building used as a voting station.